COVID: Bangladesh faces vaccine shortage as India halts exports | DW | 14.04.2021

 "It works smoothly via an online registration system, and I got both doses in an interval of a few weeks without any problem," he added.

-But not everyone has positive views about the Oxford-AstraZeneca vaccine, the only jab that Bangladesh offers against COVID-19 at the moment.
+Not everyone has a positive view of the Oxford-AstraZeneca vaccine — the only jab that Bangladesh offers against COVID-19 at the moment.

-Some people have decided not to take the vaccine, citing safety issues raised by some Western countries and South Africa in recent weeks.
+Some people have decided not to take the vaccine, citing safety issues raised by several countries in recent weeks.

 Shanu Arpita, a schoolteacher based in Dhaka, told DW that she doesn't consider the vaccine effective.